nicholas-mischke/scrapy-processors/README.md

 - `MapCompose`: A processor that allows you to specify a list of callables that will be applied sequentially to a value, or to each value in a list of values.
     It supports functions (regular functions, lambda or methods), objects with a `__call__` method or classes that once initialized return an object with a `__call__` method.
-    This class inherits from itemloaders.processors.MapCompose and overrides its constructor.
+    This class inherits from itemloaders.processors.MapCompose and overrides its constructor and defines `__add__`.
 - `Processor`: A base class for creating custom processors.
 Subclasses of `Processor` should implement the `process_value` method.
 - `EnsureEncoding`: A processor that converts a string to a specified encoding, defaults to utf-8 & ignores errors.
 - `NormalizeWhitespace`: A processor that normalizes whitespace in a string by